Varshi45/NEO4J-Sample/README.md

+---

 # User Authentication System with Neo4j and Express

-This is a basic user authentication system built using Node.js with Express framework, Neo4j as the database, and bcrypt for password hashing.
-This system allows users to register, login, and validates their credentials against the stored data in the Neo4j database.
+This is a basic user authentication system built using Node.js with the Express framework, Neo4j as the database, and bcrypt for password hashing.
+This system allows users to register, log in, and validate their credentials against the stored data in the Neo4j database.

 ## Prerequisites